lsql-csv: A tool for CSV files data querying from the shell with short queries.

 /etc/passwd -d:

-Currently, commas and CHARs, which are also quotes in Lsql, are not supported as delimiters.
+Currently, commas and CHARs, which are also quotes in LSQL, are not supported as a delimiter or a secondary delimiter in FILE_PATH custom attributes.

-This block always begins with if.
-They accept arithmetic expressions, which should be convertible to Bool - either String false/true, Int (0 false, anything else true), or Bool.
-Rows with true are printed or aggregated, and rows with false are skipped.
+They accept arithmetic expressions, which should be convertible to Bool: either String false/true, Int 0 false, anything else true), or Bool.

 Filtering is done before the aggregation.

-You can imagine if block as where clause in SQL.
+You can imagine the if block as the WHERE clause in SQL.

-The by block is used to group the resulting set by the given atoms.
+The by block is used to group the resulting set by the given atoms for the evaluation by an aggregate function.
+The by block is similar to the GROUP BY clause in SQL.

-There must be at least one aggregate function in the select block if by block is present.
-Otherwise, behavior is undefined.
+There must be at least one aggregate function in the select block if the by block is present.
+Otherwise, the behavior is undefined.

-If there is an aggregate function present without by block present, aggregation runs over all rows at once.
+If there is an aggregate function present without the by block present in an LSQL command, the aggregate function runs over all rows at once.

-You can imagine a sort block as the order by clause in SQL.
+You can imagine the sort block as the ORDER BY clause in SQL.